 So, what is CBD?
-CBD (cannabidiol), is known for the relief it provides for a plethora of conditions without the psychoactive effects or “high” caused by THC, makes up a growing part of the cannabis and industrial hemp market.
+CBD (cannabidiol), is known for helping with pain relief without the psychoactive effects or “high” caused by THC, makes up a growing part of the cannabis and industrial hemp market.
 Despite the potential of CBD products, there is little being done to better understand this market, its users, product varieties and growth potential.
 The legal circumstances and history surrounding CBD are complicated and unique due to its multiple compositions and sources.

-CBD (cannabidiol) is being increasingly lauded for its ability to provide fast relief from a wide variety of health conditions, but a lot of misconceptions and misinformation exist around what it is, what it does, and how it works.
+CBD (cannabidiol) is being increasingly lauded for its ability to help in supporting relief for a wide variety of ailments, but a lot of misconceptions and misinformation exist around what it is, what it does, and how it works.
 To understand what CBD is and why it’s so beneficial, it’s important to first understand where it comes from.

 The cannabidiol compound is extracted from a specific plant in the cannabis family known as industrial hemp, which is different than the marijuana plant, the most commonly known variety of cannabis plant.
 But industrially, what is hemp?